 There is also a Head of Department cash prize of £300.

-To be in with a chance of winning, make sure you send us your eye-catching images and videos that relate to research or teaching in the Department or engineers out in the field, which may be beautiful, fascinating, intriguing, amusing, or possibly all of these things, we want to see it.
+To be in with a chance of winning, make sure you send us your eye-catching images and videos that relate to research or teaching in the Department or even from work out in the field.
+If you’ve captured something beautiful, fascinating, intriguing, amusing, or possibly all of these things, we want to see it.

-The winning photographs will feature on the Department and University websites, newsletter, electronic screens, posters and more.
+The winning photographs will feature on the Department and University websites, newsletter, electronic screens, posters, social media and more.

 A very high proportion of the entries will be used in a web gallery and throughout the Department website giving acknowledgements wherever they are used.

-The panel of judges include Roberto Cipolla, Professor of Information Engineering, Dr Allan McRobie, Reader in Engineering, Head of Department Professor David Cardwell and Director of Research.
+The panel of judges include: Roberto Cipolla, Professor of Information Engineering, Dr Allan McRobie, Reader in Engineering, Head of Department Professor David Cardwell and Director of Research Philip Guildford.

 The rules are as follows:

-Photographs must be submitted by email to firstname.lastname@example.org video can be sent using a free large file transfer service such as Dropbox, or sent on a CD to Jacqueline Saggers, Room BE0-23, Baker Building, Trumpington Street, by 29th July 2016.
+- Photographs must be submitted by email to firstname.lastname@example.org.
+Video can be sent using a free, large, file transfer service such as Dropbox, or sent on a CD to Jacqueline Saggers, Room BE0-23, Baker Building, Trumpington Street